abba/openbanking_test_exercise/README.md

     ```

 #### Install dependencies
-*NOTE: if you opt to not use of virtual environment the dependencies will be installed globally*
+*NOTE: if you opt to not use virtual environment the dependencies will be installed globally*

 Run the below command
 ```